mykola-zalizniak/BotBrowser/docker/wizzair-docker/README.md

 2. Performs compatibility validation on WizzAir's interface over a date range.
 3. Analyzes API responses for compatibility assessment.
 4. Saves analysis data to `flight_data/` and screenshots to `screenshots/` for academic review.
+5. The target site is protected by **Kasada**, but we can still obtain data using any profile.

 ---